Budibase/website/content/blog/automation/workflow-automation.md

 Connect to all kinds of tools, from CRMs and invoice management platforms to asset management software, inventory apps, and more.

-### Our workflow automation templates

-Budibase empowers you to build fully deployable, professional apps, in as little as five minutes.
-To help get you started, we’ve created a range of templates, which are perfect for workflow automation.

-Our [maintenance schedule template](https://budibase.com/operations/templates/maintenance-schedule-template/) automatically notifies your team when different devices are due to be serviced.
-Simply create assets, set their maintenance interval, and our platform will do the rest.

-We’ve also created a [commission calculation template](https://budibase.com/business-apps/templates/commission-calculation-template/) to quickly determine performance-based benefits owed to employees.
-Take the leg work out of calculating commissions for individual sales colleagues.

-Budibase is also perfect for building custom applications from scratch.
-Connect your data, build interfaces, and automate tasks, with our flexible, intuitive low-code platform.

 Sign up today to start using Budibase for free.